 Everest Group: the rise in need for digital resiliency

-In collaboration with leading Chief Experience Officers (CXOs) from multiple industries, and identified and shared best practices to navigate business challenges due to COVID-19 via a series of roundtables.
+In collaboration with leading Chief Experience Officers (CXOs) from multiple industries, Mindtree and Everest Group identified and shared best practices to navigate business challenges due to COVID-19 via a series of roundtables.

 During the roundtables, digital resiliency and business continuity were highlighted as the top technology investments to survive and thrive.
 Those that participated in the roundtables included the travel, consumer packaged goods, transportation, insurance, hospitality, financial services, retail, and manufacturing industries.